andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-03-01-Why-choices-are-bad.md

 ---
 layout: post
 title: 'Why choices are bad'
-categories: blog links goals
+categories: blog links
-tags: the-zvi
+tags: the-zvi goal
 ---

 _Choosing_ is an area of life that I plan to optimize by removing as much day-to-day choosing as possible (wakeup routine, outfit choice, meal choice, relaxation routine, etc)